Starbucks Pumpkin Spice Latte vs Homemade: A Full Flavor and Nutrition Showdown

 Pumpkin Pie Spice and Everything Nice

-By comparison, pumpkin spice lattes you make at home using real pumpkin puree, steamed milk, almond milk or coconut milk, real pumpkin spice mix, organic vanilla extract, freshly brewed coffee, and natural sweeteners can have around 200 calories, 10 grams of fat, and 20 grams of sugar or less.
+By comparison, pumpkin spice lattes you make at home using real pumpkin, steamed milk, almond milk or coconut milk, real spices, organic ingredients, freshly brewed coffee, and natural sweeteners can have around 200 calories, 10 grams of fat, and 20 grams of sugar or less.
 Additionally, the real pumpkin adds fiber, beta-carotene, and vitamins, making it much lighter and also more nutritious.

 Healthier Alternatives to Traditional PSL Ingredients